LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 The last one, the registration message, is used when registering a chain on the Lisk mainchain.
 The message serves as a guarantee that the correct chain ID and network ID are used when the registration transaction is sent on the sidechain.

-Further motivation and rationale behind the Lisk interoperability architecture is given in the general interoperability document [Properties, serialization, and initial values of the interoperability module][base-interoperability-LIP].
+Further motivation and rationale behind the Lisk interoperability architecture is given in the general interoperability document ["Introduce Interoperability module"][base-interoperability-LIP].

 ## Rationale